-On October 4th, 2020, Laura, a twenty-one year old lady shared a picture on Twitter.
+On October 4th, 2020, Laura, a twenty-one-year-old lady shared a picture on Twitter.
 This was, however, a very unusual picture.
 She was bent beside a fridge and her words “My very own fridge…” got more attention than she envisioned.

 There were a number of harsh comments about how little her accomplishment was but thankfully, most people were kind.
-Some even went out of their way to purchase other items for her and now her home is set up with other equipment.
+Some even went out of their way to purchase other items for her and now her home is set up with other appliances.

 Her story is not only inspiring but is a testament that young people are more determined to gradually build a better life for themselves.
 It doesn’t matter if it begins with a fridge.

 A comment on one of our posts strengthens this belief.

 I have worked for the same company, JPS, since March 2018 and that is three months after my youth service.
 And I have enjoyed my time here.
 There are opportunities for progress and I agree with all that is said in this post.

 I was promoted and moved to a different unit after a year of work.
 It is really interesting how much I have achieved in my two and a half years here.
 I have moved out of my parents’ place to rent an apartment, and I’m working on a few investment opportunities which I believe will move me closer to an HNWI in the nearest future.

 There are a number of reasons why people in their twenties are learning how to save and invest their money.
 Young people becoming more financially responsible might be because they want to do better than their parents in terms of planning for the future.
 Unlike what it used to be, they’re arming themselves with relevant information that helps break down how money works and then implementing the relevant actions.

 Wealth creation seems possible when you start early, no matter how little.
 The special “phone pressing” generation does not intend to use their children or family as a retirement or money plan.